 If the warehouse walk-around at La Viet and your drop-in visit to a coffee field whetted your appetite, there are more opportunities to get a deeper look at how coffee is grown in Dalat.
 K’Ho Coffee and La Viet both offer in-depth tours of their coffee farms outside the city centre.
 Tours are usually full-day affairs, but you can chat to them about customising a half-day itinerary.

 Option 5: Go canyoning

-There are loads of opportunities for outdoor adventure activities in Dalat, including canyoning and white water rafting.
-You’ll need a whole day to do these activities justice—the perfect excuse to extend your stay and spend an extra night or two in Dalat!
+Some of the best experiences you can have in this part of Vietnam are outdoors, and there are loads of opportunities for adventure activities in Dalat, including canyoning and white water rafting.
+You’ll need a whole day to do these justice—the perfect excuse to extend your stay and spend an extra night or two in Dalat!